 A SIMPLE CHANNEL PRICING STRATEGY EXAMPLE

 But the retailer will usually be a high volume partner, with the individual VAR less likely to be a volume outlet (although the VAR CHANNEL in total, may hold greater promise to move volume).
 If you structure your pricing by volume, the retailer will get better discounts.
 Because individual VARs generally have higher costs spread over lower product volumes, they actually need HIGHER discounts to stay even or close in pricing potential vs. the Retailer.
 This situation is exacerbated by the fact that retailers tend to be volume-oriented, often accepting a relatively small, fixed margin applied blindly to everything they sell.
 If you provide discounts based upon the volume that a partner moves, what will happen is inevitable: The retailer will take over your channel business, because the VARs will be “squeezed out” by the relatively low prices charged by the retailer.
 They won’t be able to make a profit on your products, so they will ignore the business, and you will lose the opportunity to realize significant sales through the large (in aggregate) VAR channel, especially those customers that desire the service and support they supply.
 I am oversimplifying this situation, of course, because VARs are more interested in the service revenue that a product can pull than they are in product margins.
-But I have seen this scenario play out many times and kill product sales through VAR channel that might otherwise generate healthy sales.
-This can be a heavy penalty for naive technology product managers and senior executives who are charged with pricing their products and moving them through multiple channels – but who don’t fully realize the consequences of their actions.
+But I have seen this scenario play out many times and kill product sales through a VAR channel that might otherwise generate healthy sales.
+This can be a heavy penalty for naive technology product managers, sales managers and senior executives who are charged with pricing their products and moving them through multiple channels – but who don’t fully realize the consequences of their actions.